-Siri: Say something like: “Message Mum that I’ll be late.”
-Learn how to ask Siri.
+Siri: Say something like: “Message Mom that I’ll be late.”
+Learn how to use Siri.

 Press Return on your keyboard or click the Send button to send the message.

-Tip: You can invite new friends to play multiplayer games by sending a message with your Game Center account.
+Tip: You can invite new people to play multiplayer games by sending a message with your Game Center account.
 See Play games on your Mac.